ThePizzaMuncher/scav-hunt/README.md

 # scav-hunt
-by wwwqr-000, ThePizzaMuncher, Dimitree and ValeraZSD
+Made with love by wwwqr-000, ThePizzaMuncher, Dimitree and Valerii Kozhevets (ZSD)